-Identify collision patterns, trends and “hot spots”
+Identifies collision patterns, trends and “hot spots”

-Develop prioritization methodology and tool
+Develops prioritization methodology and tool

-Conduct significant community engagement
+Conducts significant community engagement

-Evaluate and prioritize past resident concerns
+Evaluates and prioritizes past resident concerns

-Research methods and potential funding sources for implementation
+Researches methods and potential funding sources for implementation

 Overview of the Program:

-Develop a clear and transparent process for addressing complaints, identifying the best way to fix the issue, and outlining when and how changes will be made
+A clear and transparent process for addressing complaints, identifying the best way to fix the issue, and outlining when and how changes will be made

-Develop a catalog of safety measures to address specific types of problems including guidelines for how to best apply different safety measures
+A catalog of safety measures to address specific types of problems including guidelines for how to best apply different safety measures

-Develop a way to prioritize citizen requests to address speeding, cut-through traffic, and other safety issues in their neighborhoods
+A process to prioritize citizen requests to address speeding, cut-through traffic, and other safety issues in their neighborhoods